sixeight7/VController/README.md

 Dedicated MIDI controller for Boss GP-10  / Roland GR-55 and Roland VG-99

 # Hardware
-Teensy LC, 12 switches and 12 neopixel LEDs, 1602 LCD display, some additional pats and an enclosure See my project blog for details and schematic.
+Teensy LC, 12 switches and 12 neopixel LEDs, 1602 LCD display, some additional parts and an enclosure.
+See my project blog for details and schematic.

 # Software